spack/spack/lib/spack/docs/environments.rst

 In the case of specs that are not concretized together, the command above will concretize only the specs that were added and not yet concretized.
-Forcing a re-concretization of all the specs can be done instead with this command:
+Forcing a re-concretization of all of the specs can be done by adding the ``-f`` option:

 .. code-block:: console

    [myenv]$ spack concretize -f

-When the ``-f`` flag is not used to reconcretize all specs, Spack guarantees that already concretized specs are unchanged in the environment.
+Without the option, Spack guarantees that already concretized specs are unchanged in the environment.

 The ``concretize`` command does not install any packages.
 For packages that have already been installed outside of the environment, the